quicwg/base-drafts/draft-ietf-quic-transport.md

 A server sends a Version Negotiation packet for any packet with an unaccepable version if that packet could create a new connection.
 This allows a server to process packets with unsupported versions without retaining state.
-Though either the client initial packet or the version negotiation packet that is sent in response could be lost, the client will send new packets until it successfully receives a response or it abandons the connection attempt.
+Though either the Client Initial packet or the version negotiation packet that is sent in response could be lost, the client will send new packets until it successfully receives a response or it abandons the connection attempt.